Kaimensearle/Fireship-course/README.md

 # Git & Githib - The Full Course

-A fact-pased course for getting up to speed iwth git and github
+A fast-pased course for getting up to speed iwth git and github